 - Young bull: for high priest and congregation

 - 2. Male goat: for leader

-- Female goat or lamb: for common person
+- 3. Female goat or lamb: for common person

-- 4. Dove or pigeon: for the poor
+- Dove or pigeon: for the poor

-- Tenth of an ephah of fine flour: for the very poor
+- 5. Tenth of an ephah of fine flour: for the very poor

-Mandatory atonement for specific unintentional sin; confession of sin; forgiveness of sin; cleansing forgiveness of sin; clea from defilement
+Mandatory atonement for specific unintentional sin; confession of sin;

+forgiveness of sin; cleansing from defilement